-Mission Statement: To be engaged resource partners with nursing homes in Kansas that hope to be rewarded for their pursuit of person-centered care and quality of life for residents and staff.
+Mission Statement: To be engaged resource partners with people who live and work in Kansas nursing homes in their pursuit of person-centered care.

 PEAK (Promoting Excellent Alternatives in Kansas) started in 2002 as a recognition and education program to encourage providers in Kansas to adopt culture change.
 Kansas State University’s Center on Aging has a long history with PEAK.
 The center was responsible for the development of culture change educational modules.